Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: Introduction

 Section \ref{sec:importance_sampling} is devoted to the fundamental issue of importance sampling for credit risk models, which is pivotal for the accurate estimation of risk measures.
 We exploit the fact that the distribution of the credit RBM model admits an explicit formula and develop an efficient importance sampling procedure for the estimation of large losses.
 This result represents a substantial improvement over current standards, since no importance sampling procedure is known for portfolios other than the Gaussian copula model.

 In Section \ref{sec:sector_structure} we deal with the issue of the interpretability of the latent factors extracted from data by the RBM model.
-In particular we show how the receptive field of the hidden units can be used to identify sector-level dependencies within a credit portfolio.
-The dependencies can be graphically represented using a weighted graph, in which hidden units induce cliques of locally dependent obligors, and the sector structure can be extracted via modularity maximization.
+In particular we show how the receptive field of the hidden units encodes information on the sector structure of the credit portfolio.
+This information can be represented graphically and be used by portfolio managers to monitor portfolio diversification and concentration risk.

 Finally, in Section \ref{sec:stress_testing}, we see how the RBM model can be used to perform stress tests on credit portfolios, by training on a joint dataset of default probabilities and macroeconomic factors.
 The impact of stress test scenarios on the total loss distribution can then be assessed by performing conditional blocked Gibbs sampling.
 As an illustrative example, we implement the Federal Reserve Board's (FRB) Dodd-Frank Act stress test of June 2020 on a real portfolio.
 More generally, this methodology allows a portfolio manager to quantify the impact of any macroeconomic scenarios on portfolio performanceand to compute stressed risk measures (e.g. stressed VaR) for use in executive settings.